stefimaz/Fintech_Database/C14_Algorithmic_trading/README.md

 By increasing the training window, we have a better accuracy for the 6 months period as well as bigger returns at the end of the trading period.

-we can also see that the spread between the actual returns and the strategy returns is wilder or more volatile.
+We can also see that the spread between the actual returns and the strategy returns is wilder or more volatile.
 Meaning that at some point in the timeframe the strategy returns are much worst and at other much better.
 This suggest that increasing the window period increase the risk.

-But it seems that that risk can be mitigated by going with a much longer period for training the model. as the 18 months period shows.
+But it seems that that risk can be mitigated by going with a much longer period for training the model as the 18 months period shows.

 Also, by decreasing the window to 1 month, we get a more stable strategy that keep the same accuracy.
 This window also shows less risk as the strategy projection always stays above the actual returns and there is much less negative volatility and less risk.